-Dowd missed the Capitals' previous game due to a lower-body injury and will be a game-time decision Monday vs. Detroit.
-The 32-year-old has five goals, five assists, 18 PIMs and is a +4 plus/minus through 32 games prior to the injury.
+Beauvillier was forced to miss the Islanders' previous two contests due to a shoulder injury and will be a game-time decision for Friday's game as well.
+The 25-year-old has five goals, 11 points, and 58 SOG through 27 games prior to his shoulder injury.

 Thompson allowed three goals on 27 shots (.889 SV%) as he picked up his second straight loss in a defeat to the Boston Bruins in his last start.
 The rookie starter has been solid all season, posting a 13-7-0 record, a .917 SV% and a 2.70 GAA.
 He draws a much easier start than his previous two losses, facing Chicago Thursday, who have lost 12 of their last 13 games and rank 30th in the NHL in goals per game (2.41).